If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 The mechanic should scan the vehicle to see under what conditions the fault code occurs.

-The scanner should be more advanced than a simple OBD scanner, to ensure a thorough scan is done.
-The mechanic should scan not only for the particular DTC you brought the vehicle for but also for all other fault codes.
+The scanner should be more advanced than a simple OBD scanner to ensure a thorough scan is done.
+The mechanic should scan for the particular DTC you brought the vehicle for and all other fault codes.

 If any cylinder is misfiring, check the injector circuit for that cylinder using the scan tool.
 Scroll down where we cover using a noid light for how to do this.